k-koehler/bayes-text-classifier/README.md

 console.log("Accuracy=", correct / test.length || 0);
 ```

 We can see that this model gives great performance.
-Since the model is validated on a random subset of the data, I've ran the above code 5 times, so you can see it's output on 5 random subsets of the data.
+Since the model is validated on a random subset of the data, I've ran the above code 5 times, so you can see its output on 5 random subsets of the data.
 An accuracy above 90% can be considered great performance.

 ```
 ➜  examples git:(master) node spam-classifier.js